 - 8.1 The Provost and Fellows take seriously their responsibility to uphold the aims of the charity and their duty to promote an environment in which children can feel secure and safe from harm.
-The Provost and Fellows ensure there is an effective Safeguarding Policy in place, which has due regard to Keeping Children Safe in Education (2021) and that the policy is implemented in practice.
-They attend the DSL's Safeguarding Training and have confirmed that they have read and understand Keeping Children Safe in Education.
-A number of Fellows have attended Safer Recruitment Training. - 8.2 The Provost and Fellows, as a whole, are responsible for ensuring all staff at the College are competent to carry out their safeguarding responsibilities, for creating an environment where staff feel supported in their safeguarding role and are able to raise concerns, and to ensure that staff have regular reviews of their own safeguarding practices so that they obtain the knowledge, skills and experience to improve over time.
-The Provost and Fellows may delegate the day to day management of this to the Designated Safeguarding Lead and Executive Leadership Team. - 8.3 The nominated lead member of the Governing body for Safeguarding is currently the Provost.
+They ensure that there are comprehensive procedures in place to manage any safeguarding concerns that do not meet the harm threshold as well as concerns or allegations about staff members that may meet the threshold.
+The Provost and Fellows ensure there is an effective Safeguarding Policy in place, which has due regard to Keeping Children Safe in Education (2022) and that the policy is implemented in practice. - 8.2 The Provost and Fellows attend the DSL's Safeguarding Training (on appointment and then every 3 years thereafter) and confirm annually that they have read and understood Keeping Children Safe in Education.
+Additional training, relevant to their role is provided periodically to equip them with the skills and knowledge to oversee safeguarding practices and to assure themselves that the College's policies and procedures are effective, providing a robust whole school approach to safeguarding. - 8.3 The Provost and Fellows are responsible for ensuring that the College has appropriate online filters and monitoring systems in place which are reviewed regularly, in order to keep pupils safe online as far as reasonably practical.
+They ensure that the Leadership Team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how concerns are escalated when identified. - 8.4 The Provost and Fellows, as a whole, are responsible for ensuring all staff at the College are competent to carry out their safeguarding responsibilities, for creating an environment where staff feel supported in their safeguarding role and are able to raise concerns, and to ensure that staff have regular reviews of their own safeguarding practices so that they obtain the knowledge, skills and experience to improve over time. - 8.5 Furthermore the Provost and Fellows ensure that all pupils are taught about safeguarding (relevant to their age and maturity) in order that they can keep themselves and others safe. - 8.6 The nominated lead member of the Governing body for Safeguarding is currently the Provost.
 He has the required knowledge, skills and expertise to take leadership of the College's safeguarding arrangements.
-He meets regularly throughout the year with the Head Master, DSL and the College's Clerk & Legal Advisor to appraise himself of all ongoing safeguarding matters and to ensure that the school's guidance and policies are consistent with regulatory requirements. - 8.4 The Regulatory and Compliance Committee of the Provost & Fellows has oversight of the College's compliance with the regulatory requirements in respect of Safer Recruitment and Safeguarding set out in the Independent Schools Standards Regulations.
-It meets twice each academic year. - 8.5 The Provost also ensures that the DSL provides reports to the full governing body as required and that a comprehensive report is provided on an annual basis.
-The Provost and Fellows undertake an annual review of School policies and procedures relating to child protection, and of the efficiency with which the related duties have been discharged. - 8.6 In addition to this, the Executive Leadership Team regularly review whether policy and practice in safeguarding are effective and compliant with current legislation.
+He meets regularly throughout the year with the Head Master, DSL, the College's Clerk & Legal Advisor and the Safeguarding Coordinator to appraise himself of all ongoing safeguarding matters and to ensure that the College's management of safeguarding is consistent with regulatory requirements.

+- 8.7 The Regulatory and Compliance Committee of the Provost & Fellows has oversight of the College's compliance with the regulatory requirements in respect of Safer Recruitment and Safeguarding as set out in the Independent Schools Standards Regulations, the Human Rights Act, the Equality Act and local multi agency safeguarding arrangements.
+It meets twice each academic year. - 8.8 The Provost also ensures that the DSL provides reports to the full governing body as required and that a comprehensive report is provided on an annual basis.
+The Provost and Fellows undertake an annual review of School policies and procedures relating to child protection, and of the efficiency with which the related duties have been discharged. - 8.9 In addition to this, the Leadership Team regularly review whether policy and practice in safeguarding are effective and compliant with current legislation.